mlanza/ai-literacy/201/12-cloning-yourself.md

 You copy that list into a markdown file:
 `/Documentation/Artifacts/role-guide-style.md`

 Now, when you start the Triage Lead Guide next week, you don’t have to re-coach the model from scratch.
-You drop that file into your prompt in ChatGPT, and the AI picks up where you left off.
+You drop that file into your prompt in ChatGPT:

+> Here’s the style guide we used for the Service Desk role.
+Use this as your baseline when drafting for the Triage Lead.

+The AI picks up where you left off.
 Your guidance becomes portable.
 Your standards become repeatable.

 And when you make new corrections—when you catch something the AI missed—you add those notes, regenerate the list, and update the file.
 The artifact evolves.
 You’re not just capturing decisions—you’re curating a reusable asset.